mikelogaciuk/mikelogaciuk.github.io/all_collections/_drafts/crystal-cute-as-ruby-fast-as-c.md

 ## Ruby

-Imagine, to have programming language with a simplicity and cuteness of Ruby, while being still fast and typed.
+Imagine, programming language with a simplicity and cuteness of Ruby, that is still fast as C and statically typed.
 Sounds like a little bit too much of dream isn't it?

-Once I thought, that `Go` could be `that` language, but it didn't deliver what I wanted.
+Don't get me wrong, once I thought, that `Go` would be `that` language, but it didn't.
-Nevertheless `Go` is still great language, with a great idea of simplicity in mind, filled with great performance and cute syntax - but...?
+Of course `Go` is still great language, with a great idea of simplicity in mind, filled with great performance and interesting syntax - but it's not that...

-It's not that I wanted it to be - its syntax is not that simple and yet every time I see this `if err` clause scattered multiple times in code - I wanna jump from the roof.
-To be honest, once you spent some time in Ruby - you fell in love in its syntax and productivity and just want it more.
+It's not a secret that once you spent some time in Ruby - you simply fall in love in its syntax and productivity.

-Unfortunately, as if in real world, with cuteness, comes nightmare: `slow speed`.
+Unfortunately, this has some of its night `slow speed`.

 Every developer who works or worked with Ruby would say that is the most beautiful languages to work with, but: `It's sad that it's not that fast.`.
 The reason why Ruby looses against other languages is its nature, as an authors of language say: